Sreesha-05/Bruteforce-tool-Python/README.md

 IMPORTANT NOTES :

+      The "loginform.html" contains the user loginpage and the passwords are stored in the file "password.txt".

+DISCLAIMER:

       This script is intended for educational and ethical purposes only.
       Brute-force attacks are not recommended as they can be illegal and may cause harm to the target system.
 Use it responsibly and with caution.